fjblau/kesslergame/.zenflow/tasks/add-satellite-metadata-2ff6/spec.md

 ## Performance Considerations

-- Satellite pool size is small (196 items total), no performance concerns
+- Satellite pool size is moderate (794 items total), minimal performance concerns
-- Pool lookup by type is O(n) but n is small (max 99 for Comms)
+- Pool lookup by type is O(n) but n is manageable (max 322 for Comms)
+- Random selection from filtered pool is O(n) where n ≤ 322
+- Array operations (filter, splice) are acceptable for this dataset size
-- Consider using Map/Set if performance becomes an issue (unlikely)
+- Consider using Map/Set grouped by type if performance becomes an issue (unlikely given typical game length)

 ## Future Enhancements (Out of Scope)